ComScore

 The North Face

-We adore this throwback North Face style, which was reissued last year and is back in the same retro hues you loved in 1996, plus a few more modern options.
+I adore this throwback North Face style, which was reissued a few years ago and is back in the same retro hues you loved in 1996, plus a few more modern options.
 But more than just feeling trendy, this coat is also supremely warm.
 In fact, it comes with the brand’s highest warmth rating and is also water repellent, all while maintaining a lightweight feel that won’t bog you down.
-Our only gripe is that, while there is a removable hood to add more warmth around your ears and head, the cropped cut leaves your hips and booty exposed to the elements (unless you opt for a pair of insulated pants, too).
+My only gripe is that, while there is a removable hood to add more warmth around your ears and head, the cropped cut leaves your hips and booty exposed to the elements (unless you opt for a pair of insulated pants, too).

 Fast Facts